launchdarkly/dotnet-core/pkgs/sdk/server-ai/docs-src/namespaces/LaunchDarkly.Sdk.Server.Ai.md

 // The AI client wraps the base client, providing additional AI-related functionality. var aiClient = new LdAiClient(new LdClientAdapter(baseClient));

-// Pass in the key of the AI config, a context, and a default value in case the config can't be
+// Pass in the key of the AI Config, a context, and a default value in case the config can't be
 // retrieved from LaunchDarkly. var myModelConfig = aiClient.Config("my-model-config", Context.New("user-key"), LdAiConfig.Disabled);
 ```